 But why?
-There are dozens of delightful D names for girls that deserve more use—and here the Nameberry picks of 15 of the most interesting neglected candidates.
+There are dozens of delightful D names for girls that deserve more use.
+Here we highlight some of the best D names for girls today.

-Diantha—A completely undiscovered lovely and lyrical Greek name meaning ‘divine flower’— a mythical flower associated with Zeus — making it far more distinctive than either Diana or Samantha.
-Another good Greek possibility is the New Testament Damaris.
+A completely undiscovered lovely and lyrical Greek name meaning "divine flower" — a mythical flower associated with Zeus — making Diantha far more distinctive than either Diana or Samantha.

-Dinah—Where has Dinah been hiding since 1966, I often wonder?
-(Full disclosure: It was my almost-name for daughter Chloe.)
-A neglected Old Testament name and the heroine of the bestselling novel The Red Tent, Dinah was worn by two great songbirds — Dinah Washington and Dinah Shore — both of whom adopted the name. themselves.
+Where has Dinah been hiding since 1966, I often wonder?
+A neglected Old Testament name featured in the popular folk song lyrics, "Someone's in the kitchen with Dinah".
+Dinah was worn by two great songbirds — Dinah Washington and Dinah Shore — both of whom adopted the name themselves.

-Dorothea—The more flowing and romantic version of Dorothy is very much in tune with our times, especially with the appealing short form Thea — and yet this once high-ranking appellation hasn’t been heard from since 1970.
-Sad!
-We take heart though that this name of the admirable heroine of Middlemarch does rate on the NB list.
+The more flowing and romantic version of Dorothy is very much in tune with our times, especially with the appealing short form Thea — and yet this once high-ranking appellation hasn’t been heard from since 1970.
+We take heart though that this name of the admirable heroine of Middlemarch does rate on the Nameberry list.

-Dove—Like Wren and Lark, this soft and gentle bird name — also an international symbol of peace — has been used more often as a middle name, but it could easily move into first place.
+Like Wren and Lark, this soft and gentle bird name — also an international symbol of peace — has been used more often as a middle name, but it could easily move into first place.
 Dove could actually be found among the Top 1000 names around the turn of the last century, as high as Number 628 in 1880.
 Former Disney star Dove Cameron brought this name into the spotlight for the younger generation today.

-Drucilla/Drusilla—Two spellings of a quirky and quaint vintage feminissima name that both made brief appearances in the pop charts of the early 1900s.
+A quirky and quaint vintage feminissima name that made a brief appearance in the pop charts of the early 1900s.
 Seen as a great beauty in the New Testament, Drusilla has also appeared in the works of Thomas Hardy and William Faulkner, and as a vampire in Buffy the Vampire Slayer.
 Alternative spelling Drucilla is also a great option.
 Bonus: The cute, modernizing nickname Dru.